mr2raccoon/caactus/README.md

 CAVE: Do not use underscores or dashes in the column names or values, as they will be used as delimiters in the new file names.

 CAVE: The only hardcoded column names needed are "biorep", and "techrep".
 They are needed in downstream analysis for calculating averages.

+CAVE: After successfully having renamed the files, we recommend deleting the content of 0_2_original_tif_batch_images in order to save disk space.
 """

 #### 5.2 Conversion